JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 You will see that each time you shift-click, the "P" indicator moves to the point you've most recently placed.
 "P" stands for "Parent": that is the point to which your next point will be connected.
 This is how you'll create branches.

 If you've been following this tutorial closely, your neuron should be approaching a place where the signal branches.
-Continue adding points until you reach the branch, and place a point directly on the branch location.
+Continue adding points headed left until you reach the branch, and place a point directly on the branch location.
 If you're tracing on different data, find a convenient branch point, or imagine one (it's only a tutorial!).

 At this point, the next parent icon ("P") should be on the branch.
 Choose one arm of the neuron to trace, and add a few points.
 Now, go back to the branch point and single-click it so it again shows the "P" icon.
 This indicates that the next point you place will use this point (the branch point) as its parent.
 Add a few more points along the other branch.
 You've now got a branching structure.

+{{< imglink src="../images-tracing/branch.png" link="../images-tracing/branch.png" alt="branched neuron" >}}

+The annotation list now shows the root point, the branch point, and two endpoints.

+{{< imglink src="../images-tracing/annotation-list-branch.png" link="../images-tracing/annotation-list-branch.png" alt="branched neuron" >}}

 There are workflows that help you manage the task of tracing a branched structure.
 See, for example, "Simple workflow with notes and filters" in the "Features" section

-(screenshot)

 ## Continuing work in the workspace